Walt Nauta is the latest Trump loyalist to face potential jail time after working for him

-NEW YORK (AP) — When former President Donald Trump appears in federal court Tuesday, he will be joined at the defense table by a man well-practiced in standing by his side: his valet turned alleged co-conspirator, Walt Nauta.
+NEW YORK (AP) — When former President Donald Trump appeared in federal court Tuesday, he was joined at the defense table by a man well-practiced in standing by his side: his valet turned alleged co-conspirator, Walt Nauta.

 Nauta, a Navy veteran who fetched Trump’s Diet Cokes as his valet at the White House before joining him as a personal aide at Mar-a-Lago, now finds himself in legal jeopardy alongside the former president.
-He is accused of moving boxes from the White House at Trump’s direction and then lying about it to investigators.
+He is accused of moving boxes containing reams of sensitive information at Trump’s direction and then lying about it to investigators.

+On Tuesday, Nauta traveled in the former president’s motorcade to the Miami courthouse, where Trump became the first former president in U.S. history to be indicted on federal charges.
+In court, the two sat at the defendants’ table together — one of Trump’s attorneys between them — as Trump pleaded not guilty to dozens of felony counts accusing him of hoarding classified documents and refusing government demands to give them back.
+Nauta himself did not enter a plea because he did not have a local attorney and will instead be arraigned on June 27.

+After the appearance, Nauta accompanied Trump to a stop at Miami’s famed Cuban restaurant Versailles, where he was helped usher supporters eager to take selfies with the former president.

 “Loyalty to Donald Trump is like First Avenue in Manhattan: one way.
 History has shown time and again that Donald cares for no one other than himself,” said Cohen, who has since turned on Trump and eventually tried to win leniency by cooperating with prosecutors.

 At one point, the indictment alleges, Nauta discovered several boxes had fallen over in the storage room, dumping their contents on the floor.
-Nauta snapped and shared photographs of the scene, which included a document with a visible marking warning it was restricted to only the Five Eyes intelligence alliance.
+Nauta snapped and shared photographs of the scene, which included a document with a visible marking warning it was restricted to only the Five Eyes intelligence alliance of the U.S., United Kingdom, Australia, Canada and New Zealand.

 Nauta was key to Trump’s investigation early on, with FBI agents grilling him about the movement of boxes inside Mar-a-Lago weeks before serving their search warrant at the property.
 Like other witnesses close to Trump, though, his answers to law enforcement put him in legal jeopardy.

-Nauta’s attorney, Stanley Woodward, declined to answer questions about the charges or any efforts to get his client to turn on the former president, but confirmed the two would appear together.
+Nauta’s attorney, Stanley Woodward, declined to answer questions about the charges or any efforts to get his client to turn on the former president.

 Nauta faces six federal charges, including conspiracy to obstruct justice, corruptly concealing a document or record and making false statements.
 His inclusion in the indictment was met by protest from Trump, who praised Nauta as “a wonderful man” who had ”done a fantastic job!”

 “They are trying to destroy his life, like the lives of so many others, hoping that he will say bad things about ‘Trump.’
 He is strong, brave, and a Great Patriot.
-The FBI and DOJ are CORRUPT!” he wrote.
+The FBI and DOJ are CORRUPT!” he wrote on his social media site.

+During the hearing, Magistrate Judge Jonathan Goodman directed Trump not to discuss the case with witnesses — including Nauta — except through his lawyers.
+Trump attorney Todd Blanche had objected to efforts to bar Trump from talking to witnesses completely, noting many continue to work for him and his campaign.

-Ty Cobb, the former White House attorney who served as Trump’s lawyer during the Russia investigation, said he felt sorry for Nauta, whom he described as a dutiful worker who “nods and then does what he’s been told to do.”
+Ty Cobb, the former White House attorney who served as Trump’s lawyer during the Russia investigation but is now a Trump critic, said he felt sorry for Nauta, whom he described as a dutiful worker who “nods and then does what he’s been told to do.”

 “I think Walt is easy prey for the president because this is a dedicated patriot,” he said.
 “The proudest moment he ever had was being named valet to the president and sadly the president he got named valet for was Trump.”

-Cobb recalled Nauta stopping by his home, checking in on him and fetching him club soda when he was working late.
+Cobb recalled Nauta, who was born in Guam, stopping by his home, checking in on him and fetching him club soda when he was working late.
 He said he remembered how Nauta noticed — after dozens of uneaten hamburgers — that Cobb didn’t eat meat and quietly began substituting salmon for his lunches.

 “I think it’s really sad that people were not able to convince him of his misplaced loyalty,” Cobb said of Nauta’s decision not to cooperate with prosecutors.
 “He should be a witness.
 He shouldn’t be a defendant.
 But you can only dangle that opportunity for so long before you have to shoot.
 So I think it’s tragic.”